Representation Theory of Finite Groups: Burnside's Theorem

-\begin{theorem}[Burnside's Theorem] Every group of order $p^aq^b$, where $p,q$ are distinct primes, is solvable. \end{theorem} \begin{proof} We use induction on $a+b$.
+With these results in hand we are ready to prove our main Theorem. { \begin{theorem}[Burnside's Theorem] Every group of order $p^aq^b$, where $p,q$ are distinct primes, is solvable. \end{theorem}} \begin{proof} We use induction on $a+b$.
 If $a+b=1$ then $G$ is a $p$-group and hence $G$ is solvable.
-Now assume $a+b\geq 2$ and any group of order $p^rq^s$ with $r+s < a+b$ is solvable.
+Now assume $a+b\geq 2$, and any group of order $p^rq^s$ with $r+s < a+b$ is solvable.
 Let $Q$ be a Sylow $q$-subgroup of $G$.
-If $Q=\{e\}$ then $b=0$ and $G$ is a $p$-group and hence solvable.
-So let us assume $Q$ is nontrivial.
-Since $Q$ is a $q$-group (prime power order) it has nontrivial center.
+If $Q=\{e\}$ then $b=0$ and $G$ is a $p$-group and hence solvable (see the Exercise~\ref{pgroups}).
+So let us assume $Q$ is non-trivial.
+Since $Q$ is a $q$-group (prime power order) it has a non-trivial centre.
 Let $1\neq t\in \mathcal Z(Q)$.
 Then